Capstone Farm Country Park: History

 land was rented out to local farmers, including the Crittendens, but the woodlands were managed by the Church Commissioners.

 In the 16th century, a Beacon was erected on the site for military warning and use for cavalry manoeuvres.

 In 1928, Chatham Council bought the land but it continued to be leased to a local farmer until 1984 when it was opened as a Country Park for Medway Council.

 Part of the site continues to be farmed by the Wills family (local farmers) who took on the agricultural tenancy in 1951.

 In 1985, the council stopped using the Shawstead landfill site (which has been in use since 1937), this has made more land for the country park, to the west of the park, mainly newly planted woodlands.

 In 1984, a section of land (covering an area of 7.8 hectares (19.27 acre) was sold to create the riding school.
-Matthews Riding School occupies severals paddocks and equine livery buildings.
+Matthews Riding School occupies several paddocks and equine livery buildings.